carpentries-incubator/astronaut-data-analysis-not-so-fair/README.md

 ### License

-Copyright of code in this project remains with [authors](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-fair/graphs/contributors) or their organisations and is licensed under MIT.
+Copyright of code in this project remains with [authors](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-fair/graphs/contributors) or their organisations and is licensed under [MIT licence](LICENSE).
 For data used - see [data section](#data).

 ### Acknowledgements